Saint Cecilia's Church of England School

 Saint Cecilia's Church of England School (commonly referred to as 'Saint Cecilia's') is a Church of England secondary school in Southfields, south-west London.
 It opened in 2003 as Saint Cecilia's, Wandsworth Church of England School, and was renamed on 1 March 2015.
 Music and Mathematics are the school's specialisms.

 History

 It opened as a voluntary aided school in September 2003 with one year group of 150 pupils.
 It has been growing incrementally year by year until it reached 750 pupils across Years 7 to 11 in the 2007/2008 academic year.
 It opened its sixth form in 2008.
 There are now approximately 900 pupils and students at the school including Sixth Formers.
-The School has also previously won the 2010 Schools Question Time Challenge.
+The School won the 2010 Schools Question Time Challenge.

 In March 2015 the school converted to academy status.

 In 2019, the school launched the Saint Cecilia's Rugby Academy as a partnership with Premier Rugby Club, London Irish.
 Each year, 26 boys from the Sixth Form will train with the professionals whilst studying for A Levels and BTECs at the school.